top of page

 Goals and Priorities

-Ensuring that each and every student, family, and staff member feels welcomed and supported at 29 is at the core of every program and initiative.
-Here’s an overview of our goals and priorities for 22-23:
+Ensuring that each and every student, family, and staff member feels safe, connected, and supported at 29 is at the core of our vision.
+We work hard for our students to feel understood and seen.
+With this vision in mind, here’s an overview of our goals and priorities for 23-24:

 Gratitude and Acknowledgements